eclipse/microprofile-lra/README.md

 [interoperability portion of this specification](interoperability-with-other-languages) allows the status URL to be reported in the response Location header and this will be used in place of the `@Status` and `@Forget` methods if present.
-However, there is no checking that the URLs are valid so mixing the two APIs is not recommended.
+However, there is no checking that the URLs are valid so mixing the two approaches is not recommended.

 If an annotation is present on multiple methods an arbitrary one is chosen.